dev-au/tezapi/readme.md

     return {'user_id': user_id}
 ```

-#### Query Parameters
+### Query Parameters

-You can also handle query parameters in aiohttp-api routes.
+You can also handle query parameters in TezAPI routes.
 For example:

 ```python
 @app.get("/search")